Custom-Fitted Moon Boot for Optimal Healing

 This is especially important for individuals with diabetes or those recovering from wounds or surgeries, as moisture can significantly increase the risk of infection.

-Ensure the boot is covered and protected from water to maintain its integrity and your health.
+Ensure the boot is covered and protected from water to preserve its integrity and safeguard your health.

 Deep Vein Thrombosis (DVT) Awareness and Prevention